Federal Labor Relations Authority: Board members

 The board is supported by a general counsel, who is also nominated by the President of the United States, with the advice and consent of the Senate, for a term of five years.
 There has been no senate-confirmed General Counsel since Julia Akins Clark left the post in January 2017, and no Acting General Counsel between November 2017 and March 24, 2021, when President Joe Biden named Charlotte A. Dye to be Acting General Counsel.
 In August 2021, President Biden nominated eight-year assistant general counsel Kurt Rumsfeld to the position.
 However, the nomination was pulled, and in June 2023, President Biden nominated union attorney Suzanne Summerlin for the position.
 Her nomination expired at the sine die adjournment of the 118th United States Congress.
+President Trump nominated Charlton Allen in September 2025, who was confirmed August 7, 2026.